Puck Guide

 Check Your PC Firewall

 Your PC's firewall might be blocking the connection even when your router is configured correctly.
-Make sure Windows Firewall and any other security software are allowing ports 7777 and 7778 through.
+Make sure Windows Firewall and any other security software are allowing port 30609 through (on build B202 this was ports 7777 and/or 7778).

 CGNAT / Double-NAT Issues